I think the accident might have been partly my fault-can I still make a claim?

 How do you know how much my case is worth?

-Case value is depends on the type of injury you have suffered, and whether there is a permanent disability; your present and future medical bills; the degree of fault of the person who injured you; whether you were partly at fault; the reliability, credibility and availability of witnesses; lost wages and loss of earning capacity you have suffered; and, available insurance to pay the claim.
+Case value depends on the type of injury you have suffered, and whether there is a permanent disability; your present and future medical bills; the degree of fault of the person who injured you; whether you were partly at fault; the reliability, credibility and availability of witnesses; lost wages and loss of earning capacity you have suffered; and, available insurance to pay the claim.
 Each case is different and we will evaluate and advise you on all of these factors in resolving your case.